SC203 - 400, 800Gb/s and Beyond Optical Communications Systems: Design and Design Trade-offs

 Short Course Description:

 The increasing demand for data and video-intensive content and the adoption of cloud services are driving needs for ever increasing capacity in service provider’s backbone and metro networks while also creating needs for high speed interconnect of hyper-scale data centers.
-To satisfy the growth in demand for bandwidth, communication and content service providers are deploying 100Gb/s throughout their networks today, and are increasingly planning to deploy even higher speeds, e.g. 400Gb/s and beyond, on shorter high capacity links.
+To satisfy the growth in demand for bandwidth, communication and content service providers are deploying 100Gb/s and 200Gb/s throughout their networks today, and are increasingly planning to deploy even higher speeds, e.g. 400Gb/s and beyond, on shorter high capacity links.
 We are also seeing a trend toward flex-rate systems where transmission speeds and capacity can be optimized for a given fiber distance.

 Short Course Benefits:

 Identify key requirements and drivers for 400Gb/s applications

 Understand key building blocks of coherent systems